Cell Cultures Study.

 Dry air contains roughly 78.08% nitrogen, 20.95% oxygen, 0.92% argon, 0.04% carbon dioxide and other components in trace (mostly noble gases).
 A hypoxic gas mixture is by definition a mixture with a lower oxygen content compared with air.
 Basically, the amount of O2 in a hypoxic mixture goes from a minimum of 0% (this condition is called anoxia) to a maximum of 21%.
 On the contrary, a gas mixture that exceeds 21% oxygen is defined hyperoxic.
 Inducing hypoxic condition over the cell cultures is a common experimental technique for the cardiovascular disease studies, for the tumor research, for the apoptosis, the gene expression and for enzyme studies, while the hyperoxic condition is primary induced over the cells for the lung injuries study.
 A hypercapnic mixture is prepared to vary CO2 concentration instead of O2.
 Basically, a hypercapnic mixture contains 21% oxygen and an increased amount of CO2 compared with air.
 Studies conducted over cell cultures in hypercapnic condition have been used for the collection of data about ischemia.
 A combination of hypoxic and hypercapnic mixtures is also a common mixture configuration in many experiments.

 Both the basic and the advanced CO2 incubator are good instruments for standard cell culture applications but are inadequate when a dynamic gas mixture is required.
 Moreover neither the basic nor the advanced CO2 incubators allow the control over the amount of O2 in the culture atmosphere.
-For all those applications that require a dynamic gas mixture preparation and a complete control over the gas mixture composition, MCQ instruments suggests the use of the MCQ Gas Blender 100 Series.
-This instrument has been appositely designed for the management of 3 components dynamic gas mixtures and has been created to be versatile and adaptable to many lab-applications.
-MCQ calibrates its instruments with native gases.
+For all those applications that require a dynamic gas mixture preparation, gas flow meter and a complete control over the gas mixture composition, MCQ instruments suggests the use of the MCQ Gas Blender 100 Series.
+This Gas Mixer has been appositely designed for the management of 3 components dynamic gas mixtures and has been created to be versatile and adaptable to many lab-applications.
+MCQ Instruments calibrates its gas mixers with native gases.
 For cell culture applications the standard configuration is N2 as the balance gas and O2 and CO2 as the solute gases but, under customer’s request, the instrument can be set with other desired non-aggressive gas media.
-For each channel, MCQ guarantees high accuracy (1.0% of setpoint), high repeatability (0.16% of reading value) and a fast response time for setpoint value change (50ms).
-Along with the instrument a software for the gas mixture management, the MCQ Gas Mixer Manager, is also provided.
-The Gas Mixer Manager, manageable with any common desktop or laptop pc, has been designed to allow the user to take a complete control of the instrument and its functions.
-Easy and intuitive the Gas Mixer Manager allows to start working with dynamic mixtures immediately.
+For each channel, MCQ Instruments guarantees high accuracy (1.0% of setpoint), high repeatability (0.16% of reading value) and a fast response time for setpoint value change (50ms).
+Along with the instruments a SOFTWARE for the gas mixture management, the MCQ Gas Mixture Creator, is also provided.
+The Gas Mixer Software, manageable with any common desktop or laptop pc (or touch screen for latest models), has been designed to allow the user to take a complete control of the instrument and its functions with fully automation.
+Easy and intuitive the Gas Mixture Creator allows to start working with dynamic mixtures immediately.